This With a Local supplies insider tips on things to do and see while visiting Aberdeen, Scotland.

 If I was on the lash I’d start at the Ninety-Nine Bar and Kitchen (1 Back Wynd).
 They have live music most Fridays and Saturdays, DJ sets as well, and plenty of drinks to choose from.

 I’ll go down the ghost story route!
 We’ve got the Green Lady, who is like a local ghost celebrity.
 Many castles say that they’ve got a Green Lady ghost in their midst.
 One is at Crathes Castle.

 Apparently, a servant maid who was having an affair with the laird suddenly disappeared.
-No-one knew where she went.
+No one knew where she went.
 People assumed that she’d got pregnant and had to go away.
-Then years later, when and the castle was having renovation work done, workmen found a skeleton with a baby underneath the floorboards.
+Then years later, when the castle was having renovation work done, workmen found a skeleton with a baby underneath the floorboards.
 People say the ghost of the Green Lady walks around the castle.

 I heard a story once of a tourist who was in one of the rooms.
-The tour group left to go to another room, which she stayed in to fix her hair using the mirrors.
+The tour group left to go to another room, where she stayed to fix her hair using the mirrors.
 She saw someone standing behind her and said, ‘Sorry, I’m in your way’.
-She turned around and there was no-one there.
+She turned around and there was no one there.